LAKE BUENA VISTA, Fla – Not only can you explore like a Na’vi and talk like a Na’vi – you can eat like a Na’vi, too, on Pandora – The World of Avatar.

 Satu’li Canteen offers draft beers, including Avatar Private Label Green Ale and Avatar Private Label Amber Ale; Pandoran blend sangria; wine on tap, including Banshee Chardonnay (Sonoma Coast); Banshee Pinot Noir (Sonoma Coast), and a non-alcoholic blend of tropical juices served in a souvenir cup with a removable, playable pan flute.

 Satu’li Canteen is also the first Disney restaurant to offer Mobile Order, a new convenient option to order and pay for meals on-the-go using the My Disney Experience app.
 The service also enables guests to bypass the queue to order when they arrive at the restaurant.
 Using the app, guests can select menu items, customize their orders and pre-pay for their meals.
 When they arrive at the restaurant they will tap an “I’m here” button in the app, which will notify the kitchen to prepare the meal.
 When their meals are ready, guests will be alerted through the app to pick up them up at a designated window.
-Additional fast-casual and quick-service restaurants will begin to offer Mobile Order later this year.
+Additional fast-casual and quick-service restaurants throughout Walt Disney World Resort now offer Mobile Order as well.
 Disney Dining Plan is accepted but Mobile Order only accepts credit cards.